-Once payments begin under an Annuity Option, payments will not change.
+Once payments begin under an Annuity Option, payments will not change and you cannot thereafter switch to a different Annuity Option than the one you selected.
 The size of payments will depend on the amount applied to the Annuity Option, the form of Annuity Option you chose and, in the case of an Annuity Option with life contingencies, on the Annuitant's age and sex (where permissible).
 Once an Annuity Option is elected, you will no longer have an Account Value, Surrender Value, Death Benefit or other accessible cash value.
-When the contract value is applied toward the purchase of an Annuity Option, it is converted into a stream of income payments.
+When the Account Value is applied toward the purchase of an Annuity Option, it is converted into a stream of income payments.
 You cannot change or redeem the annuity once payments have begun.